 Introduction

 Linter for dangerous Postgres migration patterns in Diesel and SQLx.
+Prevents downtime caused by unsafe schema changes.

 ✓ Detects operations that lock tables or cause downtime